705 KAR 4:231. General program standards for secondary career and technical education programs.

 (d) Nontraditional training and employment; and

-(e) Issuance of a Career Major Certificate or Career and Technical Certificate of Achievement to students.
+(e) Issuance of a Career Pathway Certificate or Career and Technical Certificate of Achievement to students.

 (2) The performance indicators shall be used to determine the effectiveness of the program in terms of its objectives and shall include annual follow-up data as well as annual enrollment reports.

-(3) An audit of the utilization of federal and state funds shall be conducted by the Kentucky Department of Education or Department of Technical Education to assure that eligible recipients meet the requirements for each approved career and technical education program.
+(3) An audit of the utilization of federal and state funds shall be conducted by the Kentucky Department of Education to assure that eligible recipients meet the requirements for each approved career and technical education program.